neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ObjectManagement.rst

 design decision in favor of a setter method.

 However, we don't consider injection methods as part of the public API.
-As you've seen, FLOW3 takes care of all the object dependencies and the only other code working with injection methods directly are unit tests.
+As you've seen, TYPO3 Flow takes care of all the object dependencies and the only other code working with injection methods directly are unit tests.
 Therefore we consider it safe to say that you can still switch back from property injection to setter injection without problems if it turns out that you really need it.